How to Divide Hostas: Step-by-Step Guide to Doubling Your Plants for Free

 Since New Jersey weather is more seasonable during early spring or mid-late fall, I dig, divide, and transplant my perennials at that time.
 I prefer to do it when I don’t have to coddle transplants through the re-acclimation process.

+For me, it’s much easier than doing it in late spring through early fall when the weather is hot and humid.
 This is not to say it can’t be done from late spring through early fall because it certainly can.
 But it is much more work to establish transplants as the temps, heat, and humidity soar.

 Since I prefer less work and maintenance in my gardens, I divide in early spring or mid-late fall because it’s easier to establish the divisions.